vishipayyallore/speaker-series-2025/0325_MSFT_Reactor_AI102_S24/README.md

 > 1. Explore custom voice configurations using Speech Synthesis Markup Language (SSML).
 > 1. Azure AI Speech enables interactive voice assistants, automated transcription, and multilingual applications.
 > 1. Businesses can leverage these features to improve accessibility, automate workflows, and enhance user experiences.

+## 4. Provision an Azure resource for speech

+> 1. Discussion and Demo

 ---